DESCRIPTION

 the name of the input file + "_hcm-output.dat with the information of the used models, the identification of each row, the input emission line fluxes and their errors, the input oxygen abundance, , and four columns with the solutions corresponding to the following information:

-T_eff (in K) or f_Abs (in terms of the ratio ionizing absorbed photons over tottal of ionizing photons emitted by the central source)
+T_eff (in K) or f_Abs (in terms of the ratio ionizing absorbed photons over tottal of ionizing photons emitted by the central source; or alpha_OX for AGN in the IR version)

 error of T_eff or f_abs